TIBHannover/c3voc_avp_import/README.md

     ./dryrun.sh

-All of the metadata and supplements will be saved into the 'temp' directory, which will be created if non-existent by either of the shell scripts.
+All of the metadata and supplements will be saved into the 'temp' directory, which will be created if it doesn't exist yet by either of the shell scripts.